funwithtriangles/blender-to-threejs-export-guide/readme.md

 ### Animation
 - Baked Animation
 - Key All Bones
-- NLA Strips (this one works better instead of "All Actions")
+- NLA Strips (Not "All Actions".
+See NLA Editor tips above for explanation)
 - Force Start/End Keying

 ## Useful links